Wayne Williams' house.

 Photos of the house and other related images.

-This Google Street View image of 1817 Penelope Road NW was taken in February of 2022.
+This Google Street View image of 1817 Penelope Road NW was taken in February 2022.

 Williams lived at this address with his parents, Homer and Faye.

-The house, which was built in 1950, has three bedrooms and is 1,536 sq ft in size.
+The house, which was built in 1950, has three bedrooms and is 1,536 square feet in size.

 Williams' parents no longer live at this address.
 The property was last sold in 1993 for $49,500.

-Netflix's psychological crime series "Mindhunter" focuses on the Atlanta Child Murders in Season 2.
+The Netflix psychological crime series Mindhunter focuses on the Atlanta Child Murders in Season 2.

-Although Holden and FBI agent Barney are shown visiting Williams' home, it is not the correct location.
+Although FBI agents Holden Ford and Jim Barney are shown visiting Williams' home, it is not the real location.

-This Google Street View image is from March of 2020.
+This Google Street View image is from March 2020.

-During the investigation, it was discovered that the yellowy-green fibers on some of the victims' bodies matched up with the carpet in Williams' house.
+During the investigation, it was discovered that the yellow-green fibers on some of the victims' bodies matched up with the carpet in Williams' house.

-To put that number into perspective, the odds of a high school basketball player being drafted into the NBA is 1 in 3,333.
+To put that number into perspective, the odds of a high school basketball player being drafted into the NBA are 1 in 3,333.

 On February 27th, 1982, Williams was found guilty of the murders of Jimmy Ray Payne and Nathaniel Cater.

 Following his conviction, the "Atlanta Monster" was sentenced to life imprisonment.
-Although he sought a retrial in 1998, 2004 and 2006, all of these requests were denied.
+Although he sought retrials in 1998, 2004, and 2006, all of these requests were denied.

-At the time of writing (2022), Williams was 64 years old.
-He is currently serving his sentence in Telfair State Prison in McRae-Helena.
+Williams is currently serving his sentence at Telfair State Prison in McRae-Helena.

-This Google Street View image of the James Jackson Parkway bridge was taken in February of 2022.
+This Google Street View image of the James Jackson Parkway bridge was taken in February 2022.

 This is the location where Williams reportedly stopped to dump the body of Nathaniel Cater.